 Deck Strength Should be higher than the Recommended Power

 The recommended power will also be shown on the level info screen.
-In debate levels, power plays an important role.
+At debate levels, power plays an important role.
 Your deck’s total power should be more than the recommended power if you want to comfortably win a verbal battle.

 Power provides a reference to the overall strength of the card, in numbers.
 The total power of all cards in your deck is the total strength of your deck.
-Your goal is to build a deck with the total strength (power) higher than the recommended power displayed on the level info screen.
+Your goal is to build a deck with a total strength (power) higher than the recommended power displayed on the level info screen.

 How to Increase a Card’s Power and Stats

 You can view a card’s details by visiting home > cards.
 Tap on a card to view its current level and stats.
 Power is the summary of its level and stats.
-Higher level/rarity/stats of a card have higher power than other cards.
+Higher-level/rarity/stats of a card have higher power than other cards.

-Like a said earlier, your deck’s total power (i.e. the total power value of all cards in your deck), should be more than a debate’s recommended power level if you want to increases your chances to win a debate.
+Like a said earlier, your deck’s total power (i.e. the total power value of all cards in your deck), should be more than a debate’s recommended power level if you want to increase your chances to win a debate.

 Here are a few ways to increase your card’s power:

 Enhance a Card: The best way to increase its power.
 You will need oracles of justice to enhance a card.
 It increases your card’s level and stats, which ultimately boosts its power.